 In the General settings, you can set the basic elements of your Hopper, exchange connection, notifications upon trades, and more.
 You can check the trading fees, trading and more of all exchanges here.

-Great if you, for example, started with paper trading and now are searching for the place to connect your exchange.
+This section is great if you, for example, started with paper trading and are now searching for the place to connect your exchange.

 You can adjust the ticker rate as well.
 The ticker rate is the way CH looks at the chart ticker.
-This can be set to 3 different ways
+There are three potential settings:.